What is diversity, and what does it really mean to the business world?

 To put things simply, diversity is “the condition of having or being composed of differing elements; especially the inclusion of different types of people (such as people of different races or cultures) in a group or organisation.

 One of the primary issues businesses face is their lack of genuine understanding and appreciation for diversity.
 While organisations may be quick to jump on the diversity bandwagon, they often fail to truly understand the “what” “why” and “how” of diversity.
 Organisations need to gain a more in-depth understanding of what workplace diversity is (and what it’s not!), as well as why it’s important.
-Once this understanding is fostered, businesses can create a proactive strategy to cultivating diversity within their particular organisation.
+Once this understanding is fostered, businesses can create a proactive strategy to cultivate diversity within their organisation.

 What Is It?